kmwang123/cme211-notes/ExamReview2.md

 ![fig](lecture-10/fig/model-computer.png)

-large sequence of bytes: call that memory or DRAM.
-In diagram, each box represents a single byte, each byte in memory has an address; usually 0x00 (hexadecimal, base 16) fast computations done in registers communication across memory bus is very slow compared to communication from register to alu nearby data is also brought along in memory bus, so it's ready to go in register temporal locality: likely i want data soon spatial locality: likely i want data nearby
+- Large sequence of bytes make up memory or DRAM.
+- In diagram, each box = a single byte, each byte in memory has an address; usually 0x00 (hexadecimal, base 16)
+- Fast computations done in registers
+- Communication across memory bus is very slow compared to communication from register to alu
+- nearby data is also brought along in memory bus, so it's ready to go in register

+* temporal locality: likely i want data soon
+* spatial locality: likely i want data nearby

 ### Converting between bases